Guide: How to Digitize Your Kaizen Process

 Forgetting to celebrate early wins.
 The first 100 days are critical.
 Find ideas that can move quickly, implement them visibly, and celebrate them.
 Show your teams that the new system works.
 It builds momentum for the harder work ahead.

-How digital kaizen drives employee engagement
+How does digital kaizen drive employee engagement?

 How long does it take to implement a digital kaizen system?